-If the instructions have more than one step, number them.
+If instructions have more than one step, number them.

 Change Text Size A A A

-Because there are individual differences in the way people age, delivering information in a single format may not meet the needs of all older adults.
-For example, people with declining vision may find an audio format easier to understand, and those who have trouble reading may prefer video.
-In addition, research suggests that older adults who receive the same information in more than one mode retain more of it.
-Incorporating still images, video, audio, and other media into your website can support the learning needs of a wider range of older users.
+Because everyone ages differently, delivering information in a single format may not meet the needs of all older adults.
+For example, people with declining vision may find an audio format easier to absorb, and those who have trouble reading on a screen may prefer video.
+Consider offering these additional options:

 Observe older adults using the website.
-Watch and listen without training them, helping, or hinting.
+Watch and listen without training, helping, or giving hints.

 Take notes.
 Note where people have problems, ask questions, or get lost.